JuanDiegoMontoya/Gengine/README.md

 # Gengine (Game Engine)
 A code-oriented game engine designed to be efficient, extensible, and simple to use (not necessarily in that order).
-It is being developed with the goal of making a specific game, so some features may be missing or lacking.
+It is being developed mostly for fun, and maybe to eventually become a game.
+That means features will be lacking.

 ## Features
 - Voxel engine (see [the Voxel Engine repo](https://github.com/JuanDiegoMontoya/3D_Voxel_Engine) for more detail)